-WellCare Classic for South Dakota is a prescription drug plan (Medicare Part D Plan) that's available to seniors in South Dakota on Medicare.
-The Centers for Medicare & Medicaid Services (CMS) evaluated this plan's previous year performance and rated it out of 5 stars ("Average") for quality.
+WellCare Classic for South Dakota is a prescription drug plan (PDP) that's available to seniors in South Dakota on Medicare.
+The Centers for Medicare & Medicaid Services (CMS) evaluated this Medicare Part D plan's previous year performance and rated it 2.5 out of 5 stars (Below Average) for quality.

 This plan is not available to people receiving low income subsidy (LIS) benefits.

-The monthly premium is $33.70 ($404.40 paid annually), and the annual deductible is $320.00.
-For 2015, the maximum Part D deductible is $320.
+There is a $360.00 annual deductible with this PDP.
+For 2016, the maximum Part D deductible is $360.
 A plan with the maximum deductible does not necessarily mean that it is more expensive than a plan with a lower deductible or no deductible at all.
 You need to consider all costs.

 It's important to understand the initial coverage limit (ICL) and how it applies to you in South Dakota.
 The ICL is where you share the cost of your prescriptions with the insurance company.
-You and the carrier (WellCare) each pay your share until you reach a total of $2,960 spent at the pharmacy on prescriptions.
+You and WellCare each pay your share until you reach a total of $3310.00 spent at the pharmacy on prescriptions.
 At that point you pay all costs yourself because you're in the coverage gap, as explained below.

 In the coverage gap phase you are responsible for the full cost of your prescription drugs up until your total out-of-pocket expenses reach $4,550 (excluding premiums and expense paid by insurance) minus a 47.5% discount on brand-name prescription drugs and a 28% discount on generic drugs.
 Once you reach $4,550 in out-of-pocket expenses, you're out of the coverage gap.
 At this point you automatically get catastrophic coverage through Medicare, which assures you only pay a small amount for covered drugs for the remainder of the year.

-Some plans offer additional gap coverage.
-WellCare does not offer additional coverage with the WellCare Classic PDP in South Dakota.
+WellCare Classic does not offer additional assistance in the coverage gap.
 If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local South Dakota Medicaid office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.

 Copayment & Coinsurance Details

-In addition to the monthly premium and annual deductible, the WellCare Classic prescription drug plan has copayments and/or coinsurances that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the WellCare Classic prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan: